a11ywatch/sidecar/README.md

 If you run into issues with modules not loading try deleting all of the `node_modules` and running `npm install` again.
 Upon switching node versions certain modules need to be re-installed for the native compilation to work.

+The project starts a valid [A11yWatch](https://github.com/a11ywatch/a11ywatch) instance and does not require using the CLI or any method outside.

 ## LICENSE